 On my part, I shall enable a friendly classroom atmosphere that permeates and promotes good discussions.
 I will include interactive activities in class as well as opportunities to add to class discussions online.
-Some of these activities may be labelled as quizzes and will contribute to your participation grade.
 Occasionally, I will post articles from magazines and journals on Canvas and discuss them in class (after due notification through email).
 Students are encouraged to send interesting articles to me.
 I may post them on Canvas and discuss them in class, thus recognizing the student's effort.
 This will help us discuss and keep abreast of current innovative ideas in operations management.
-I consider the quality of comments made by students to be an important factor in enhancing the classroom experience.
 While attendance is not mandatory, it should be clear that missing classes cannot add anything positive to your participation score, and may have a negative impact.
 Please, communicate with me about special circumstances regarding attendance.